Catfriend1/syncthing-android/README.md

 # Major enhancements in this fork are:
 - Folder, device and overall sync progress can easily be read off the UI.
 - "Syncthing Camera" - an optional feature (with optional permission to use the camera) where you can take pictures with your friend, partner, ... on two phones into one shared and private Syncthing folder.
-No cloud involved.
+No cloud involved. (deprecated)
 - "Sync every hour" to save even more battery
 - Individual sync conditions can be applied per device and per folder (for expert users).
 - Recent changes UI, click to open files.